 Numbers are very linear, so we’re hardwired to pick one and stick to it as much as possible.
 But numbers don’t stand alone; they’re usually influenced by some type of emotional attachment you have to whatever you’re bargaining over.
 A number itself is irrelevant.
 What matters is knowing why someone picked the one they did and then finding ways to meet that person’s needs in ways that make the number less important, giving it more room to budge.

 Was that a little hard to follow?
-Let me give an example from my own life of what I’m taking about.
+Let me give an example from my own life of what I’m talking about.

 I have a lovely girlfriend.
 She owns a bakery in Portland and always brings home delicious leftovers.
 Since she has a passion for food and spends most of her days preparing it for other people, she likes to go out and be waited on.
 A lot.
 In the past, this was a friction point between us because I hated spending so much money dining.

-It took me awhile to realize this (What can I say?
-You won’t see me writing a guest article about romance any time soon), but once I did, finding the perfect alternative to a wallet-busting dinner out has been easy.
+It took me awhile to realize this, but once I did, finding the perfect alternative to a wallet-busting dinner out has been easy.

 Price is rarely the final deciding factor in a negotiation.
 It gets a lot of attention because it’s the easiest metric to focus on, but if you take the time to find the intangibles that your counterpart really values, your haggling job gets a whole lot easier.